310mc/https-310mc.github.io-tl/source/_posts/scout/gang.md

 {% bubble Yuzuru %}
 Truly.
 However, in the case that something does happen, it would be quite grave, so precautions had to have been taken.

-In this peaceful country, everyone seems to have forgotten; dangerous people do not just exist in movies…. they are a part of our reality.
+In this peaceful country, everyone seems to have forgotten; dangerous people do not just exist in movies… they are a part of our reality.
 {% endbubble %}

 ## Midnight Gangsters 2